 Electrolyzed Oxidizing Water has been cleared by the FDA for no-rinse sanitation of meat if generated from ECOLOXTECH systems.
 This includes carcasses, parts, trim, and organs.
-See FCN 1811 on the FDA website.
-Also see the letter from USDA Organic.
+See the letter from USDA Organic.

 Electrolyzed Oxidizing Water is FDA cleared for processed meat.
-See FCN 1811 on the FDA website.
 Electrolytically generated hypochlorous acid is highly effective against Escherichia coli, Salmonella, and Listeria.
 To learn more please visit our research page and search by microbe or search industries such as meat, dairy, or livestock.

 Electrolyzed Oxidizing Water is consistent with USDA organic labeling.
 Electrolyzed water is all natural, generated from food grade table salt, water, and electricity.
 See the letter from USDA Organic.